DrYKIM/SummerFX2025/README.md

 After you finish, you can analyze another variable, CVDINFR4, which indicates heart attack status.
 Please refer to the step-by-step guide for data analysis provided in the link. https://drykim.github.io/SummerFX2025/day2_1.html

+We can also analyze another variable, CHECKUP1, which relates to annual checkups.
+Please refer to the step-by-step data analysis guide provided at the following link:

+<a href="https://drykim.github.io/SummerFX2025/day2_2_checkup.html" target="_blank"> Step-by-Step Guide: Analyzing Annual Checkups (`CHECKUP1`) </a>
 <p>
   For detailed information about other variables in the dataset, please refer to the codebook below:
 </p>